sanjayheaven/simple-js-export/README.md

 ## 💡💡💡

-In Node situation, sometimes datasouce could be a big file or from Http.
+In Node situation, sometimes datasource could be a big file or from Http.
 Well, use Stream to deal with it ?

 ## Install